Half-dozen more Covid-19 deaths reported in El Paso - KVIA

 Half-dozen more Covid-19 deaths reported in El Paso

-EL PASO, Texas -- El Paso public health officials on Saturday reported six additional deaths due to Covid-19 and 142 additional cases.
+EL PASO, Texas -- El Paso public health officials on Friday reported a half-dozen new Covid-19 deaths along with 129 additional confirmed cases.

-The latest deaths included a man and a woman in their 60s, 2 men and a woman in their 70s, and a woman in her 80s.
+The latest deaths included a man and a woman in their 60s, a woman in her 70s, 2 men in their 80s, and a woman in her 90s.

-Saturday's reported numbers raise El Paso County's cumulative pandemic totals to 2,419 deaths and 130,026 cases - of which 2,177 remain active infections.
+The pandemic totals for El Paso County have now reached 2,464 deaths and 131,004 cases, of which 2,336 represent active infections.

-As of Saturday morning, there were 154 El Pasoans hospitalized due to Covid-related illness, with 58 of those patients listed in intensive care and 39 requiring the use of ventilators.
+Health officials estimate that 126,054 El Pasoans have recovered from being infected with the coronavirus, although doctors caution that some recovered persons can still experience longer-term health impacts as a result of having been infected.

 Comments